Florida Community College offers many

 an A.A./A.S. degree or higher.

-Contact your Enrollment Services/Financial Aid Office to obtain
+Contact the Enrollment Services/Financial Aid Office to obtain

 more information on specific scholarships and grants that may